jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 Maybe it's a good rule to only show access symbols to denote:

 - Direction
-- Exclusion of a procedure
+- Exclusion of a command
 - Denote explicitly the publicity

 -----